TharsoRech/SimpleListMvcNet/README.md

-Simple list with .Net Mvc Applicatioon using Async Ajax requision ,Bootstrap,JavaScript
+Simple list with .Net Mvc Applicatioon using Async Ajax requision ,Bootstrap,Jqueyr and JavaScript